Schools in Orlando, FL, with Digital Media Degrees

 This program is ideal for students who plan to transfer to a 4-year digital media degree program after graduation.
 Students may take classes in art history, design fundamentals, drawing and algebra.
 Major coursework includes digital media basics, digital video fundamentals, introduction to digital imaging and interactive design.

-Associate of Science in Digital Media
+Associate of Science in Media Design

 In the Web design track, students create appealing websites that use graphics and 2-D and 3-D effects.
 Students take Web effects classes as well as courses that teach them to create bitmap and vector graphics using Adobe software programs.